mkazinauskas/github-action-deployment-pipeline/README.md

 # Important info
 - The most important part is under `.github/workflows` folder.
 All steps should be self-explanatory.
 - Please note that deployment pipeline with manual triggers for environments are restricted to open-source and enterprise accounts.
 Up to date info is here: [https://docs.github.com/en/actions/reference/environments](https://docs.github.com/en/actions/reference/environments)
+- All builds include caching of gradle downloaded libraries!
+So your build will be even faster!